Unauthorised Traveller Encampments

 This creates pressure on parking spaces around the village and a challenge to the Parish Council, who recognise that the requirement for parking provision is legitimate but limited.

 Do you have any ideas for solving this problem?
 The law prohibits parking on the Green, with occasional exceptions for special events, and one suggestion received is to limit the Avenue de Cagny car park to short stays during the week, to deter commuters taking up spaces all day.
-We shall be discussing the issue (again) at our September meeting.

 Clerk’s job vacancy

-The Parish Council has a vacancy for a part-time Clerk to take over from Lindsay on her partial retirement.
+The Parish Council has a part-time vacancy for a Clerk to take over from Lindsay on her partial retirement.
 As its proper officer, the Clerk manages the administration of the parish council, prepares and signs the agenda & associate papers and attends all the meetings, including committees, to take the minutes.
-The Clerk also receives official documents and correspondence of the council, keeps custody of council books, documents & deeds, and attends to everyday council business, including its governance, policies and projects.
+The Clerk also receives official documents and correspondence of the council, keeps custody of council books, documents & deeds, and attends to everyday council business, including its governance, finance, policies and projects.

 The Clerk should have an overview of all the council’s work, be aware of the legal framework governing the activities of parish councils and offer advice accordingly, but does not have to be a qualified lawyer or have a specific qualification in local council administration.
 The members of the council determine the extent of the Clerk’s other duties, as set out in its standing orders.